 We like to see our patients frequently after surgery.
 You are seen by the doctor or nurse within 2-3 days of Virginia breast reduction surgery.
 Then the normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
 Of course, if there is a need, you may be seen more often.
 After 1 year, we encourage our patients to come in for routine follow-up visits every 3-5 years.

 You are a good candidate for breast reduction if you have large and heavy breasts, good general health, and realistic expectations.
-This does not mean that you cannot have a Virginia breast reduction if you do not meet these criteria.
-The best results are seen in individuals who have moderate to major enlargement of the breasts with good quality skin.
+This does not mean that you cannot have Virginia breast reduction if you do not meet these criteria.
+The best results are seen in individuals who have mild-to-severe enlargement of the breasts with good quality skin.
 Generally, the younger you are, the better a candidate you are for surgery.
-The physiologic age of a person is more important than the chronological age.
+The physiological age of a person is more important than the chronological age.
 That is to say, you may be 60 years old, but your skin and general health may be better than that of most 50 year olds.

 You can pay for Virginia breast reduction surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
 Most of the scars are around your nipple and areola or under your breast.
 After several months, this scar fades and is less visible.
 The scars with Virginia breast reduction surgery need to be viewed as a necessary evil.
 There is no way that the nipple can be moved to a higher position on your breast without making an incision.